 13-10-201.
 Declaration for nomination -- term limitations.
 (1) Each candidate in the primary election, except nonpartisan candidates filing under the provisions of Title 13, chapter 14, shall file a declaration for nomination with the secretary of state or election administrator.
-Except for a candidate under 13-38-201(4), a candidate may not file for more than one public office.
+Except for a candidate under 13-38-201(4) or a candidate covered under 7-1-205, a candidate may not file for more than one public office.
 Each candidate for governor shall file a joint declaration for nomination with a candidate for lieutenant governor.

 (2) A declaration for nomination must be filed in the office of: